Ahmadk-g/chronicle-api/TESTING.md

 <br>

-# Automated Testing
+## Automated Testing

 Automated tests are a critical part of maintaining code quality and ensuring that features work as expected.
-In this project, automated testsn were for certain applications, but not all of them.
+In this project, automated tests were for certain applications, but not all of them.
 Specifically, automated tests have been written for the following apps:

 - Posts
 - Likes